matanshavit/jitsi-up/README.md

   - Add rule - Type: HTTPS, Source: Anywhere
   - Add rule - Type: Custom TCP, Port: 4443, Source Anywhere
-  - Add rule - Type: Custom UDP, Port 10000, Source Anywhere When you launch, save the settings as a new template to make creating new instances easier.
+  - Add rule - Type: Custom UDP, Port 10000, Source Anywhere

+When you launch, save the settings as a new template to make creating new instances easier.

+For launching from template:
 - Launch a new instance from the template.
-  Make sure to have the security key (pem file) and the access group has the IP address of the laptop being used
+  Make sure to have the security key (pem file) and the access group has the IP address of the laptop being used/

+Finally, for everyone:
 - Associate an Elastic IP address with the instance (can be reused for preserving DNS lookup).